Can Art Be Taught?

 You should see what your students produce improve each year as your delivery and quality of the lesson improves.
 Keep making your lessons better until they are perfect.

-You must demonstrate that you relate to your students – that you understand their pressures and their schedules – art is not their only class.
+You also must demonstrate that you relate to your students – that you understand their pressures and their schedules – art is not their only class.

 Making quality art takes time – set deadlines and expectations but allow students to turn in work late without punishment.
 We are not tyrants – we are mentors and allies.
 We are confidence builders not slave drivers.